Editorial Standards

 Personal Service Corporation, The Quick Definition

-You are a PSC if, during the testing period, your principal activity is performing personal services and those services are substantially performed by employee‑owners, and employee‑owners own more than 10 percent of the stock by value on the last day of the testing period.
+You are a PSC if, during the testing period, your principal activity is performing personal services, those services are substantially performed by employee‑owners (the IRS treats this as met when more than 20 percent of compensation cost for personal-service activities is for services performed by employee‑owners), and employee‑owners own more than 10 percent of the stock by value on the last day of the testing period.
 Typical service fields include accounting, health, law, engineering, architecture, actuarial science, performing arts, and consulting.
 The testing period is generally the prior tax year, with special rules for a new corporation.

 For PSCs, Form 8810 is required when total passive losses, including suspended losses, are more than total passive income, or when passive credits exist.